Experienced Trial Attorneys Standing Up for Your Rights in Minneapolis

 Getting Back What’s Rightfully Yours

 When a motor vehicle has been used in the commission of a crime, it can be forfeited.
 This means that it can be seized.
 As a matter of fact, any piece of property can be seized if it is believed to have been used in a criminal act.
-Your home, your money and other forms of property suddenly become government property.
-If you don't do what you can to get your forfeited items back, then they can be sold in a government auction after a certain amount of time has passed.
+Your home, your money, and other forms of property can suddenly become government property.
+If you don't do what you can to get your forfeited items back, they can be sold in a government auction after a certain amount of time has passed.